Is Investing 3.4 Lacs in SAP HR Certification Worth It for a 26-Year-Old with 4 Years of HR Experience?

 Dear Abhishek Sundram,

-I am Abhishek Sundram, a SAP FICO Consultant.
+I am Abhishek Sundram, an SAP FICO Consultant.
 As per my suggestion, you should go for SAP HR.
 However, do not opt for training at any SAP authorized center as it is too costly.
 Instead, choose institutes that provide SAP HR training.
 I believe they charge around 30k-40k for this course.
-I suggest this because as a SAP fresher, you may not secure a job in SAP immediately.
+I suggest this because, as an SAP fresher, you may not secure a job in SAP immediately.
 Therefore, get training from any institute first.
 If you feel confident in your command of SAP HR after the training, then you can proceed with certification from Siemens or NIIT.

 Regards,